vuejs/docs/src/guide/essentials/computed.md

 ### Getters should be side-effect free

 It is important to remember that computed getter functions should only perform pure computation and be free of side effects.
 For example, don't make async requests or mutate the DOM inside a computed getter!
-Think of a computed property has declaratively describing how to derive a value based on other values - its only resposnibility should be computing and returning that value.
+Think of a computed property as declaratively describing how to derive a value based on other values - its only responsibility should be computing and returning that value.
 Later in the guide we will discuss how we can perform side effects in reaction to state changes with [watchers](./watchers).

 ### Avoid mutating computed value